Xevrac/docs/content/guides/avp2.md

   - Sniper - Zooms in until release, press again to lower scope

 <b>Alien</b>
-- Left mouse is primary attack with claws
+- `Left mouse` is primary attack with claws
-- Right mouse is low damage tail attack that stuns
+- `Right mouse` is low damage tail attack that stuns
-- E is pounce attack
+- `E` is pounce attack
 - Holding crouch will put you into wall walking mode - you can climb anywhere except areas that would lead you off the map

 <b>Predator</b>
-- Q / E to switch weapons
+- `Q / E` to switch weapons
-- F to retrieve disc
+- `F` to retrieve disc
-- Mouse wheel zooms in and out
+- `Mouse wheel` zooms in and out
-- C is cloak
+- `C` is cloak
-- V / B is to cycle vision modes (blue to hunt humans / red to hunt aliens / white to hunt predators in FFA games, used for homing weapons)
+- `V / B` is to cycle vision modes (blue to hunt humans / red to hunt aliens / white to hunt predators in FFA games, used for homing weapons)
-- T is to recharge your energy that cloaking and plasma weapons use (slows you down and is noisy, use in a safe place)
+- `T` is to recharge your energy that cloaking and plasma weapons use (slows you down and is noisy, use in a safe place)
-- G is to heal yourself - uses majority of your energy, is loud and slows you down
+- `G` is to heal yourself - uses majority of your energy, is loud and slows you down
-- Alt. fire depends on your weapon
+- Secondary fire depends on your weapon
   - Claws - hold to charge a powerful strike
   - Spear - does a powerful vertical swipe
   - plasma pistol - lobs stun plasma in an arc